USA4UNHCR/water_access/README.md

 The tools you build, and the insights you glean, can both help UNHCR make a difference on the ground, and raise awareness for the refugee crisis.

 The `Data Summary` notebook contains a rough overview of the datasets, along with some utility functions that you may find helpful (for example to calculate geographical distances based on longitude and latitude).
-The `UNHCR_data` subfolder contains raw data.
 The coverage of the borehole data and the tent geolocation data does not necessarily overlap.
 An additional file, `filtered_geolocation_data.json`, only contains entries for tents that are within 50km of a borehole.
 The function that generated this dataset is at the end of the `Data Summary` notebook.
 Note that the function may take a while to run.

 ## UNHCR WASH Resources
 http://wash.unhcr.org/